 We put this comprehensive review together after researching over 80 different products on the market.
 After careful researching, we selected and bought the best of the best.
 Then, we tested each product objectively and thoroughly.
 We look at how quickly each model charges with different amounts of sunlight, how it handles multiple devices at once, the rate of charging, and its portability and durability.
 To test our metrics, we used each contender in the field.
 Our process reflects the most up-to-date products, with updates occurring multiple times per year.

 Analysis and Test Results

-Now, dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models to more substantial and more powerful 20W options for a faster charge.
+Dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models to more substantial, powerful options that will allow for a faster charge.
 These monocrystalline models are much more effective and lightweight than their polycrystalline forefathers.
 We tested a few small wattage models that were portable and lightweight.
 The Goertek 25,000mAh, has a larger capacity battery and a 5W panel.
 The BEARTWO 10,000mAh is one of the most compact and lightweight battery packs we tested, with impressive charging speeds.

 Charge Interruption Recovery